jakekazi/email-task-extractor/README.md

 ## Quick Start

 > **Want the full AI extraction?** Clone this repo and run locally with your own API key.
-The [live demo](https://email-task-extractor.streamlit.app/) has API disabled for cost reasons.
+The [live demo](https://email-task-extractor.streamlit.app/) has limited API access to prevent usage costs.

 ### 🌐 Option A: Web Application (RECOMMENDED)